How to install and configure SnapRAID on Ubuntu Server

 In the above example you would need to store the parity file on a 2TB drive because that is the biggest data drive in the Array.
 Based on the current usage the parity file will be approximately 1.8TB in size (ie. the size of the data on the 4th disc).
 Although the 750GB drive is completely full it is still less than the 1.8TB of data on the 4th drive.

-Obviously I cannot show you exactly how you should configure yours but you will need a SnapRAID configuration file.
+Obviously I cannot show you exactly how you should configure yours but you will nevertheless need a SnapRAID configuration file.
 There is a sample file in the SnapRAID folder.
-So, copy the file to the /etc folder and edit it to suit your requirements:
+So, copy the file to the /etc folder and edit it to suit your requirements.
+If you're taking my advice about storing config files outside the OS then issue the following two commands.

-From the above you can see the parity information will be stored in the /media/HD204UI_2/SNAPRaid_Parity folder.
+From the above you can see the parity information will be stored in the /media/ST4000VN_2/SNAPRaid_Parity folder.

 For information, the "content" file is created automatically by SnapRAID so you must ensure that the user running SnapRAID (in my case me) has permission to create the file in that location.
 The same goes for the Parity file.